 At last, the day of Khufu’s death arrived.
 Although opinions among Egyptologists place this event anywhere from 23 to 50 years after he assumed the throne, 30 years strikes many as a reasonable median figure.
 Regardless of the exact year, we know that all must have already lain in readiness as Khufu breathed his last.

-Several months after Khufu’s death, a burial delegation of priests and royalty, led by his son and successor to the throne Djedefre and doubtless including Hemiunu if he was still alive, climbed a ramp to the pyramid’s single entrance bearing his mummified body, either in a coffin or strapped to a platform.
+Several months after Khufu’s death, a burial delegation of priests and royalty, led by his son and successor to the throne Djedefre and doubtless including Hemiunu if he was still alive, climbed a ramp to the pyramid’s single entrance bearing the pharaoh’s mummified body, either in a light, minimalist sort of coffin or simply strapped to a board.
 Given the pyramid’s cramped passages, it wasn’t possible to conduct the body to the King’s Chamber with a great deal of dignity.
 The priests probably used ropes to slide it down the descending passage to the point where the ascending passage began; then they must have hauled it upward again using the same method.
 They worked their way up the Grand Gallery, walking on top of the huge granite blocks there, being careful not to jar the beams holding them in place.
 And so they arrived at the King’s Chamber.
 Here they placed the body in the sarcophagus where they assumed it would rest for all eternity, saying some final prayers and conducting one last ceremony as they set the lid in place and sealed it with locking pins.

 Now it was time to close the pyramid permanently to protect its precious contents.
-The first or final layers of protection, depending on whether you were on your way out like the priests or in like a would-be robber, were the three granite portcullises in the antechamber just outside the King’s Chamber, each of them weighing 3 tons, all of them currently propped up by heavy wooden beams.
+The first or final layers of protection, depending on whether you were on your way out like the priests or in like a would-be robber, were the three granite portcullises in the antechamber just outside the King’s Chamber, each of them weighing three tons, all of them currently propped up by heavy wooden beams.
 One priest crawled atop the first portcullis to wind a rope through four holes cut into it for that purpose.
 Other priests trailed this rope into the Grand Gallery and hauled on it, lifting the portcullis just enough for yet another of their number waiting above to knock the beams out from underneath it.
 They let it drop as gently as possible to the ground, then repeated this same process for the other two portcullises.
 A loose granite block had been left at the top of the Grand Gallery.
 The men coated it with plaster to make it slide easier, and pushed it into place to seal the entrance to the antechamber and the King’s Chamber beyond.
 And with that, stage one of Khufu’s entombment was complete.

 Most of the burial delegation now left the pyramid, leaving behind perhaps a dozen or so skilled members of the priesthood for the difficult and dangerous labor that still lay ahead.
-After smearing the Grand Gallery and the entire length of the ascending passage below it with more plaster lubricant, they stood on top of the lowest of the great granite blocks and, hauling on ropes wrapped around the wooden beam holding the block in place below them, lifted the beam out of its holes, freeing the block.
+After smearing the Grand Gallery and the entire length of the ascending passage below it with more plaster lubricant, they stood on top of the lowest of the great granite blocks and, hauling on ropes wrapped around the wooden beam holding the block in place below them, lifted it out of its holes, freeing the block.
 Sized as it was to fit perfectly into the ascending passage that began at the base of Grand Gallery, the block slowly slid down into said passage as the men atop it made a hasty leap back to the safety of the block behind it, which was still anchored in place by its beam.
 And so this first block slid all the way down to the very beginning of the ascending passage, helped along through the tight space by the men who pushed it from behind.
-And so the next block, and the next, and the next, until the entire length of the Grand Gallery was clear and the ascending passage was plugged down almost the entirety of its length with solid granite.
+And so the next block, and the next, and the next, until the entire length of the Grand Gallery was empty and the ascending passage was plugged down almost the entirety of its length with solid granite.
 It must have been hot, nerve-wracking work in this dark space, requiring equal measures of delicacy, dexterity, endurance, and strength, knowing that a single false move could mean injury or death underneath all those tons of implacable granite.
 Whether any of the priests actually did die during this Stygian labor is something we can never know.

 Now, though, their work was done, and there remained only one way out for the survivors.
 Like Giovanni Caviglia would do so many millennia later, the priests descended into the well using ropes.
 But unlike him, they found the shaft unblocked, and so emerged at last near the unfinished subterranean chamber to make the climb back out to the entryway.